BolunDai0216/FrankaPandaPyBullet/controllers/README.md

 # Implemented Controllers

+Here we provide a bried explanation for each of the implemented controller.

 ## Impedance Controller

 The idea is to make the end-effector act like a spring-damper system.
 The end-effector force would have the form of a PD controller